 You Get MagSafe Charging on Air, Not on Pro

-You’d think this is a joke, but for the first time, a MacBook Pro is lagging behind its Air counterpart in many areas, especially the ports and connectivity.
+You’d think this is a joke, but for the first time, a MacBook Pro lags behind its Air counterpart in many areas, especially the ports and connectivity.
 Apple brought back the popular MagSafe charging port with the M1 Max/Pro MacBook Pro in 2021, leaving out the USB-C ports for connecting your docks or SSDs.
 Most people, including me, expected to see the same tech for 2022 MacBooks, but it turned out worse.

 The 2022 MacBook Air M2 has a MagSafe 3 charging connector, which leaves out two USB C ports unused so that you can connect multiple displays and USB docks to them.
 But Apple intentionally didn’t include a MagSafe connector for the MacBook Pro M2; they just ridiculed the demand for a better MacBook Pro this year.
-You will be left with one vacant USB port if you plan to buy the new MacBook Pro and plug it in while using it.
+You will be left with one vacant USB port if you plan to buy the new MacBook Pro and plug it in a while using it.

 Better Camera and Speaker System